-On the Top 80, breakage of the fins on the cooling box can also be expected for older models.
+On the Top 80, breakage of the fins on the cooling box can also be expected on models that lack the silicone bond to the cylinder.
 Cooling efficiency will be less but if a CHT (cylinder head temperature) gauge is used, pilots can easily monitor any increase in running temperatures.
 For the last few years (as of 2018), Miniplane has put spots of silicone cement between the cooling box fins and the cylinder to stop them from vibrating -- and eventually breaking off.
 When removing the cylinder, pilots must be certain to re-apply silicone in the same manner as the original.

 Another area of failure noticed for the Miniplane is the tubular frame near the lower cross member and the lower attachment points for the harness.
 A competent automobile body shop or, preferably, an aircraft repair facility can TIG weld a break or crack.
 DO NOT LET A MUFFLER SHOP OR ANY NON-SPECIALIST WELD THIS FRAME!
 It is very thin aluminum tubing and must ONLY be repaired by an aluminum TIG welding expert.

 Alternatively, it may be better to not weld the frame but to rivet a piece of aluminum angle to both halves of the frame (see photos below).
 The advantage is that a rivet repair allows some movement of the the two pieces which would basically stop it from occurring in the same place again.
 Miniplane needs to use slightly better quality and thicker tubing in this area of the frame.